 Stone-walled, wide-windowed and dressed in navy, the beach-house-style bar above the restaurant wears the sea on its sleeve: model boats, conch shells and wooden decking are everywhere.
 The long wooden bar is stocked with spirits and the wine list draws heavily from the vineyards of Campania.

 Breakfast in bed from 7.30am to 10.30 am.
-Lunch, drinks, dinner and evening snacks can be ordered from 11am to midnight.
+Lunch, drinks, dinner and evening snacks can be ordered from noon to 11pm.

 Hotel Capo La Gala and Wellness is in Vico Equense on the Amalfi Coast, halfway between Sorrento and Pompei and less than an hour’s drive from Naples.